tomaztk/tsqlwordle/README.md

 ## About the game

 It is a word guessing game.
 You have to guess the Wordle in six (or less) tries.
-Words must be in the thesaurus list, based on the dictionary.
-A letter that is correctly guessed (position and letter) turns green (in T-SQL version, the letter is enclosed in [[ A ]]), a letter that is correct but placed in wrong wrong position turns yellos (in T-SQL version, the letter is enclosed in {{ A }}) and an incorrect letter turns gray (in T-SQL version, the letter is enclosed in ' A ').
+Words must be in the word list, based on the dictionary.
+1. A letter that is correctly guessed (position and letter) turns green (in T-SQL version, the letter is enclosed in [[ A ]]),
+1. a letter that is correct but placed in wrong wrong position turns yellos (in T-SQL version,
+1. a letter is enclosed in {{ A }}) and an incorrect letter turns gray (in T-SQL version, the letter is enclosed in ' A ').